MonetDB/monetdb-nodejs/README.md

 - Reconnect logic will be added, which will be configurable
 - Multiple layers of options can be used (global options, connection specific, and query specific options)
 - Extended result objects will become available upon request
+- A thorough test case will be added

+## Note: The current code is not production ready yet.
+For now, please stick with the 0.\* version